addyosmani/backbone-fundamentals/chapters/06-extensions.md

 ```

-####Controllers
+####Routers

-In this particular app, note that Controllers don't add a great deal to the overall workflow.
+In this particular app, note that Routers don't add a great deal to the overall workflow.
 In general, Marionette's philosophy on routers is that they should be an afterthought in the implementation of applications.
 Quite often, we've seen developers abuse Backbone's routing system by making it the sole controller of the entire application workflow and logic.

 This inevitably leads to mashing every possible combination of code into the router methods - view creation, model loading, coordinating different parts of the app, etc. Developers such as Derick view this as a violation of the [single-responsibility principle](http://en.wikipedia.org/wiki/Single_responsibility_principle) (SRP) and separation of concerns.